peterbrittain/asciimatics/doc/source/rendering.rst

     # Pre-render ASCIIMATICS using the big Figlet font
     renderer = FigletText("ASCIIMATICS", font='big')

-2. The :py:obj:`.DynamicRenderer` creates the rendered text on demand.
+2. The :py:obj:`~renderers.DynamicRenderer` creates the rendered text on demand.
 They are typically dependent on the state of the program or the Screen when rendered.
 For example:

 .. code-block:: python